Green-Mountain-Insulated-Glass/BYLAWS/README.md

 ## ARTICLE III: MEMBER MEETINGS
+> maybe "Membership" instead of "Member Meetings"

+    III.
+Membership Meetings

+    This section should address the details of annual (or periodic) general membership meetings.
+Such details may include:

+    a)    How often are regular membership meetings held?
+How is the agenda compiled?
+How is the time and location of the meeting announced?

+    b)    How are special membership meetings called?
+How are special meetings announced?

+    c)    What decision-making process is used?
+Consensus?
+Modified consensus?
+Majority vote?
+What percentage of participants must vote in favor in order to approve a decision?
+Do stand-asides affect the outcome?
+Possible “majority” thresholds include 50% plus 1, 66%, 75%, and occasionally greater percentages.

+    d)   What number or percentage of members is needed for quorum?

 ### A. Distinction between Membership and Board Meetings
+'''
 - Acceptance of members;
 - Election of directors; and
 - Operating Agreement changes that would